Why Russia Should Worry About Turkey’s Growing Presence in the -stans

 Since 2009 relations between Turkey, Azerbaijan, Kazakhstan, Kyrgyzstan and Uzbekistan have been regulated by the Istanbul-headquartered Cooperation Council of Turkic-Speaking States (Türk Dili Konuşan Ülkeler İşbirliği Konseyi), also known as the Turkic Council, which is an intergovernmental international organization built for enhancing multilevel cooperation among Turkic countries.

-Recently, the Turkic Council was joined by Hungary as an observer state, which is increasingly tied to Turkey by Fidesz’s Turanist agenda, and by Uzbekistan, which applied for full membership on September 20019 and was quickly accepted the following month.
+The Turkic Council was joined by Hungary as an observer state in 2018, coherently with Fidesz’s Turanist agenda, and by Uzbekistan a year later, whose application for full membership was greenlighted in about a month.

-The Turkic Council matters because its mission is to create a pan-Turkic alliance and to date it has succeeded in promoting many relevant projects and goals: the re-writing of historic textbooks to give emphasis on the common ethnic heritage and on Ankara’s world-view, academic collaboration, student exchange programs, religious and cultural initiatives aimed at making Turkish-sponsored Sunni Islam an element of transnational cohesion.
-It has also succeeded in increasing the volume of trade exchanges between member nations.
+The Turkic Council matters because its mission is to create a pan-Turkic alliance and to date it has succeeded in promoting many relevant projects and goals: the re-writing of history textbooks to give emphasis on the common ethnic heritage and on Ankara’s world-view, academic collaboration, student exchange programs, religious and cultural initiatives aimed at making Turkish-sponsored Sunni Islam an element of transnational cohesion.
+And it has also succeeded, more pragmatically, in increasing the volume of trade exchanges and FDIs among member countries.

 Central Asian Countries are Looking For New Friends